MoNabawy-2003/DEPI_Project/README.md

 ## Details
 ### Branch Configuration
-- Configuration of network devices (routers, switches, firewalls) at each branch.
+- Configuration of network devices (routers, switches) at each branch.
 - Implementation of VLANs for segmenting and managing network traffic.
-- Setup of DHCP, DNS, and other essential network services.
+- Setup of DHCP, DNS, Web, FTP and other essential network services.

 ### Inter-Branch Link
 - Establishing redundant connections between branches using two different ISPs to ensure high availability and failover capabilities.